-- cooperative, and in the loss of the benefits that were due to them had the transfer of their lands to Dinant been lawful or followed the regular procedures. - Dinant deprived the members of the Unjust Enrichment Class of their share and ownership interest in land through unjust, unlawful, and tortious means including fraud, violence, and intimidation and thereafter prevented the members of the Unjust Enrichment Class from challenging Dinant's ownership and occupation of the land by threatening the farmer federations with violence or actually employing violence against the federation leaders and members.
+Plaintiffs who are subsistence farmers have been actually impoverished; deprived of their lands, they have been unable to sufficiently provide for themselves or their families. - Dinant deprived the members of the Unjust Enrichment Class of their share and ownership interest in land through unjust, unlawful, and tortious means including fraud, violence, and intimidation and thereafter prevented the members of the Unjust Enrichment Class from challenging Dinant's ownership and occupation of the land by threatening the farmer federations with violence or actually employing violence against the federation leaders and members.
 IFC and IFC-AMC have benefited from this violence and Dinant's retention of the land; Dinant uses the land and the profits derived therefrom to enrich IFC and IFC-AMC with repayments and interest on loans to Dinant and Ficohsa.
-And Defendants also benefit from the elimination of the farmers' cooperatives use and enjoyment of the land under a cooperative ownership model so that Defendants and their clients can further extend and entrench their private investment model in the Bajo Aguán.
-Under the circumstances, therefore, it would be unjust for IFC and IFC-AMC to continue to enjoy these benefits. - ontributed substantially to Dinant's ability to unjustly retain the benefits of the land that the members of the Unjust Enrichment Class conferred unwillingly on Dinant and IFC and IFC-AMC.
-By providing the money and other assistance for Dinant to expand its security forces, IFC and IFC-AMC enabled Dinant to fend off challenges to its land occupation through violence and illegal acts rather than through official or legal channels. - 665.
-Because IFC and IFC-AMC knew about Dinant's land conflicts with farmers in the Aguán and knew, or should have known, about Dinant's record of violence in handling those conflicts, it was foreseeable that IFC and IFC-AMC's assistance to Dinant would unjustly enrich IFC and
+Under the circumstances, therefore, it would be unjust for IFC and IFC-AMC to continue to enjoy these benefits. - 608.
+IFC and IFC-AMC's financial and reputational support to Dinant and Banco Ficohsa contributed substantially to Dinant's ability to unjustly retain the benefits of the land that the members of the Unjust Enrichment Class conferred unwillingly on Dinant and IFC and IFC-AMC.
+By providing the money and other assistance for Dinant to expand its security forces, IFC and IFC-AMC enabled Dinant to fend off challenges to its land occupation through violence and illegal acts rather than through official or legal channels.

-- IFC-AMC.
-IFC and IFC-AMC have unjustly retained, and continue to unjustly retain, the benefits of the Unjust Enrichment Class members' land. - determined at trial and to a constructive trust on all proceeds that Dinant has provided to IFC and IFC-AMC, both directly through repayment of loans to IFC and indirectly through repayment of loans to Banco Ficohsa, up to the amount necessary for the Plaintiffs to recover the benefits of the land that Dinant continues to unjustly retain.
+- 609. Because IFC and IFC-AMC knew about Dinant's land conflicts with farmers in the Aguán and knew, or should have known, about Dinant's record of violence in handling those conflicts, it was foreseeable that IFC and IFC-AMC's assistance to Dinant would unjustly enrich IFC and IFC-AMC.
+IFC and IFC-AMC have unjustly retained, and continue to unjustly retain, the benefits of the Unjust Enrichment Class members' land. - 610.
+The members of the Unjust Enrichment Class are entitled to restitution in an amount to be determined at trial and to a constructive trust on all proceeds that Dinant has provided to IFC and IFC-AMC, both directly through repayment of loans to IFC and indirectly through repayment of loans to Banco Ficohsa, up to the amount necessary for the Plaintiffs to recover the benefits of the land that Dinant continues to unjustly retain.
 They are also entitled to restitution on the full amount of repayment and interest of Dinant's predecessor, Cressida Corporation, paid to IFC.